clintonboys/clintonboys.github.io/_posts/2015-02-13-aus-election-model-8.md

     census <- read.csv('2006_census_data_by_division.csv')
     pop <- as.numeric(as.character(census$Total_population[1:150]))

-Need to do a whole bunch of coersion; notice that we convert to character before numeric otherwise we get the numeric value of the ASCII characters.
+Need to do a whole bunch of coercion; notice that we convert to character before numeric otherwise we get the numeric value of the ASCII characters.

     Var1 <- as.numeric(as.character(census$Labour_force_aged_45_years_and_over22[1:150]))/pop